pprunty/magikarp/README.md

 ## Description

-The EVERYTHING Autonomous Agent, also known as Magikarp, is a Python FastAPI application that leverages (just) Dan's data to deliver timely and accurate recommendations, simulate push notifications for a given date, and provide a chat companion using AI and Large Language Models (LLMs).
+The EVERYTHING Autonomous Agent, also known as Magikarp, is a Python FastAPI application designed to utilize Dan's data to provide timely and accurate recommendations.
+It can simulate push notifications for specific dates and offers a chat companion powered by AI and Large Language Models (LLMs).

-⚠️ **The setup for this project can take some time (~30 mins), so you know it is worth your time I created a quick video demo which you can watch [here](https://drive.google.com/file/d/1AjILMCiRm8YwZPQLncvkX8y0AuZF2MpE/view?usp=sharing).
-Please watch the demo before getting started.**
+⚠️ **Please note that the setup for this project may take around 30 minutes.
+To ensure it’s worth your time, I have created a brief video demo, which you can watch [here](https://drive.google.com/file/d/1AjILMCiRm8YwZPQLncvkX8y0AuZF2MpE/view?usp=sharing).
+It is highly recommended to watch the demo before starting.**

 ## How It Works / Key Features